mariomui/obsidianmd-templates/💀archive/deprecated_folder-page-template.md

 # -

 - [ ] Archive this structural note code into learnings.
 Not useful.
-Also does not belong in [[folder-page-template]] as it has caused me to avoid using the the template. #_todo/to-extract/on-a-codelet
+Also does not belong in [[deprecated_folder-page-template]] as it has caused me to avoid using the the template. #_todo/to-extract/on-a-codelet

 ## About